QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 #### User  Home (<code>domicile</code>) 🏡

-Each user has its own folder, with their documents...
+Each user has their own folder, with their documents...

 * The home of `username` is commonly at `/home/username/`
 * See the environment variable `$HOME`.